Q&A: Nuclear strike price

 This is all very well, but why are we building new nuclear power plants?

-Precisely because there will be a shortfall in electricity generation as a result of existing nuclear power stations going offline.
+Precisely because there will be a shortfall in electricity generation as a result of existing nuclear - and coal and gas - power stations shutting down.
 The question then is how to make up this shortfall.

 There is some room for an increase in gas-generated power, but as we import most of this gas, the government has concerns about energy security - it wants us to generate our own power, not rely on others for it.